Dudssource/jkafkacat/README.md

 schema.registry.url=https://localhost:8081
 ```

-### Given the need to reset the offset of a source kafka-connect connector, extracting the information from the connect-offsets topic to see the partition and key#value
+### Given the need to reset the offset of a source kafka-connect connector, extracting the information from the connect-offsets topic to see the partition and key#value (see https://rmoff.net/2019/08/15/reset-kafka-connect-source-connector-offsets/)

 Command: